Nikolai Titov: Musical career

 Titov's family ancestry extends back a millennium, and many prominent musically inclined persons are included in Titov's chronology.
 His lineage stems back three cycles and merges military careerdom and musical composition work.
 Thus, composing and musical adeptness had always been an important secondary, albeit a secondary none of the less.
 More colloquially known as the Enlightened Amateur status, this class of non-specialist yet highly passionate individuals had been the vital cornerstone of cultural development in Russia during the 19th century, as due to salons, balls, and other artistically minded groups had sprung up everywhere, giving members of the Russian aristocracy and well-off individuals the chance to create and contribute, despite their varying degrees of formalistic training.
 Adjacent with the Russian Enlightenment, the amateur composer had taking a foothold in the Russian gentry, and the distinction between Patron, composer, and audience member were forever blurred.
 In this changing landscape, the Titov "dynasty" would begin to be created.

 At the head was Nikolai Sergeevich Titov, a composer, poet and playwright who had primarily dealt with folk-infused musical comedies.
 However, he is most known for his involvement in contributing to an expansive network of theatrical hostings and private venues in/around 1766-1769 prior to their centralization with the founding of The Bolshoi Theater in 1776.
 Additionally, his Uncle Sergei Titov and cousin Nikolai Sergeyevich were also involved in the compositional atmosphere in Russia, although their presences and works have all but been forgotten.

 Although Titov's notoriety as an evocative and well-developed Amateur composer, Benefactor and highly venerated Salon host, his compositional career had no straight path nor prediction for future success.
 For although he was granted preliminary training by tutors and family members when he was younger, and was born into a relatively musical family, he quickly started to develop a distaste for musical ventures, and pursued military life instead.
-His father, A. N. Titov adatamently attempted to coax the young Titov into musical life, but was not successful initially.
+His father, A. N. Titov adamantly attempted to coax the young Titov into musical life, but was not successful initially.
 At age 8 he entered into the First Cadet Corps, and would not venture back to music until around age 19.
 Once he began formal training, he quickly improved thanks in part to the private training in music-theory he received from Italian composer, notable guitarist, and pedagogue Mauro Giuliani.
 Due to this, he became far more proficient and trained than his brother Mikhail Alekseyevich.